devmachiine/npm-ffun/README.md

 Also, there is no benefit in re-testing and re-building the same things over and over if it's execution path hasn't changed.
 It slows down the dev/test feedback loop.

-[Semantic versioning](https://semver.org/spec/v1.0.0-beta.html) attempts to make things easier with a convention:
+[Semantic versioning](https://semver.org/spec/v1.0.0-beta.html) makes dependency management a little easier with a convention:
 <br/> \_.\_.x will probably not be a breaking change
 <br/> \_.x.\_ also won't be a breaking change, pinky promise ;)
 <br/> x.\_.\_ is more honenst : changes will possibly break your code, oops!

-That's is no final solution to dependency management, as it only reflects the interactions with a package/library.
-The behaviour changes from version to version, and sometimes even a 0.0.x bump is a breaking change anyway.
+However the version number only reflects the interactions with a package/library.
+Sometimes.
+The behaviour changes from version to version, and a 0.0.x bump could still be a breaking change anyway.

 What we want is to re-use shared code, without pushing breaking changes to unknown consumers, and signal updates that people can opt into. *(ex. security and performance improvements)*